 - 2. Committee Membership.
 The members of each standing committee, and the committee chair, are appointed annually by the Board, consistent with evaluating refreshment by rotation of committee chairs and members.
 Each member of the Audit, Compensation and Corporate Governance Committees is required to qualify as an independent director in accordance with the criteria established by the New York Stock Exchange and to meet any other requirements imposed by law. - 3.
 Committee Charters.
 Each standing committee has a charter that is approved annually by the Board.
-The charter sets forth the duties and responsibilities of the committee.
-Each charter of the Audit, Compensation and Corporate Governance Committees includes those duties and responsibilities imposed by applicable regulatory requirements and the rules of the New York Stock Exchange.
+Each charter sets forth the duties and responsibilities of the respective committee as approved by the Board, which includes those duties and responsibilities imposed by applicable regulatory requirements and the rules of the New York Stock Exchange.
 Each standing committee's charter is available on our website at www.chpk.com. - 4.
 Committee Meetings.
 Meetings of each committee are held at such times and with such frequency as the business and responsibilities of the committee require.
-The committee chair is responsible for scheduling committee meetings and setting the agenda.
+The respective committee chair is responsible for scheduling committee meetings and setting the agenda.
 A report of all actions taken by each committee is presented at the next regular Board meeting, and minutes of all committee meetings, if requested, are available to the entire Board.